-Office Hours: Email for assistance and/or schedule an online or in-person meeting
+Office Hours: Email for assistance and/or schedule a Zoom meeting.

 - Required Text: Tarbuck, Lutgens, Tasa.
-Earth: An Introduction to Physical Geology, 12th Edition.
+Earth: An Introduction to Physical Geology, 13th Edition.
 Boston: Pearson.
-(This text may be purchased as a bound book, loose-leaf, or as an e-text; e-text is included with Day One Access see below.) - Additional Requirement: Access to Mastering Geology website, included with Day One Access (instructions will be given via Blackboard on how to access this). - Day One Access: This course participates in The WKU Store's Day One Access program.
+(This text may be purchased as a bound book, loose-leaf, or as an e-text; e-text is included with First Day Access see below.) - Additional Requirement: Access to Mastering Geology website, included with First Day Access (instructions will be given via Blackboard on how to access this). - First Day Access: First Day Access: - This course participates in The WKU Store's First Day Access program.
 This program is designed to provide immediate access to required materials for all students at prices cheaper than any other option.
 Required materials will be delivered to you automatically by enrolling in this course unless you choose to opt-out.
-The WKU Store will charge your Student Bill after the Add/Drop period, and you will see a charge appear under this Term along with Tuition and Fees ("Account Summary by Term" under the Student Services tab) labelled as "Day One Access".
-For more information on this program or to opt-out of participation, go to our information page, http://www.wkustore.com/t-day-one-access.aspx.
+By participating in this program, The WKU Store will bill your Student Billing account, and you will see a charge appear under this Term along with Tuition and Fees ("Account Summary by Term" under the Student Services tab) labeled as "The WKU Store Purchases" after the Add/Drop period.
+For more information on this program or to opt-out of participation, go to the WKU Store page. - Special Instructional Materials: A computer with Internet access is required for specific aspects of this course.

-The WKU Store offers low-cost "optional print copies" for this course.
-You may purchase this version of the book in addition to paying the digital access fee if you prefer.
-Please note that if you do so, you will not be able to opt-out.

-Special Instructional Materials: A computer with Internet access is required for specific aspects of this course.
 Use of iPhone, iPad, iPod, Android, and related devices are not acceptable, as there is much content that will not be accessible through the web browsers available on these platforms.
 Because it is essential that you have access to a computer and the internet, it is required that you identify at least one backup computer with internet access in case you have problems with your personal equipment (any equipment problems will not be considered a valid excuse for missing assignments).
 For example, the WKU student computer labs and most public libraries have computers with internet access.